Stocks fall, extending a deep slump into second half of 2022

 Earlier this week, a worrisome report showed that consumer confidence slipped to its lowest level in 16 months.
 The government has also reported that the U.S. economy shrank at an annual rate of 1.6% in the first quarter and weak consumer spending was a key part of that contraction.

-Energy and technology stocks were among the big losers on Friday.
-Hess fell 2.4% and chipmaker Micron shed 5.6% after giving investors a disappointing profit forecast.
+Kohl's dove 20.6% after the department store's potential sale fell apart amid the shaky retail environment as consumers lose confidence and cut spending.
+Kohl's had entered exclusive talks with Franchise Group, the owner of Vitamin Shop and other retail outlets, for a deal that was potentially worth about $8 billion.

-Retailers and other companies that rely directly on consumer spending made solid gains.
-Amazon rose 1.3% and Starbucks rose 2.7%.
+Technology stocks were among the biggest losers.
+Chipmaker Micron shed 5.6% after giving investors a disappointing profit forecast amid concerns about falling demand.
+That weighed heavily on other chipmakers.
+Nvidia fell 3.8%.

 Traders work on the floor at the New York Stock Exchange in New York, Friday, July 1, 2022.
 Stocks are off to a weak start on Friday, continuing a dismal streak that pushed Wall Street into a bear market last month as traders worry that inflation will be tough to beat and that a recession could be on the way as well.
 (AP Photo/Seth Wenig)